kptdev/kpt/docs/design-docs/08-package-variant.md

 Specifying the key `name` is invalid and must fail validation of the PackageVariant.
 This key is reserved for kpt or Porch to set to the package name.
-Similarly, `package-path` is reserved adn will result in an error.
+Similarly, `package-path` is reserved and will result in an error.

 The `spec.packageContext.removeKeys` field can also be used to specify a list of keys that the package variant controller should remove from the `data` field of